 - State or local tax withholding forms

 - Wage garnishments

-- Any signed contracts or agreements between the employee and employer
+- Signed contracts or agreements between employee and employer

 - Job description

 - Exit interviews/termination paperwork

 What should be kept in a confidential employee file?